kkoltun/dev_notes/architecture/oop_module_2.md

 ### UML Class Diagram
 * class name, properties and operations;
 * directly mapped to code; as opposed to vague **CRC Cards which are far from the implementation, this enables to focus on the problem**.
-* CRC resposibilities map Class Diagram to properties/operations
+* CRC responsibilities map Class Diagram to properties/operations

 ### Encapsulation in Java and UML
 * restricting access to properties to getters and setters;